 A lump sum order is commonly used where one party remains in the matrimonial home (often the mother and children), where the property is transferred into their name in exchange for a lump-sum payment to the other spouse.

-A lump-sum payment usually forms part of a divorce settlement, which will be further reaching and involve the separation of more money and assets, such as pensions, savings, debts and maintenance.
+The payment of a lump sum usually forms part of a divorce settlement, which will be further reaching and involve the separation of more money and assets, such as pensions, savings, debts and maintenance.

 Who is entitled to a lump sum order?